 New safeguarding partnership arrangements Go Live!

-From 1st April Durham DSCP will be transitioning to Durham Safeguarding Children Partnership in line with Working Together 2018 Guidance.
+From 1st April Durham LSCB will be transitioning to Durham Safeguarding Children Partnership in line with Working Together 2018 Guidance.

 To view the plan for the new safeguarding arrangements click the LOGO above: